-If you think you might like it if your pages were shown as the sources for direct answers, striving to make your pages seen as authoritative pages is a good first step.
+If you think you might like it if your pages were shown as the sources for featured Snippets, striving to make your pages seen as authoritative pages is a good first step.

 Understanding how tables and colon delimited pairs might be used as sources for information can be important too.